Austin-TB/Figaro-Agent/frontend/README.md

-# Figaro Frontend
+# Rae Frontend

-A modern, clean, and interactive chat interface for the Figaro AI Assistant.
+A modern, clean, and interactive chat interface for the Rae AI Assistant.

 ## Features